IDSIA/brainstorm/docs/index.rst

 Feedback
 ========

-If you have any suggestions or questions about **brainstorm** feel free to email me at qwlouse@gmail.com.
+If you have any suggestions or questions about **brainstorm** feel free to email us at mailstorm@googlegroups.com.

 If you encounter any errors or problems with **brainstorm**, please let me know!
-Open an Issue at the GitHub http://github.com/Qwlouse/brainstorm main repository.
+Open an Issue at the GitHub http://github.com/IDSIA/brainstorm main repository.